 IT & business will continue to shift roles within automation development

 It’s increasingly clear that if organizations want to scale and drive meaningful returns from their automations, they’ll need to treat the process of building them as an org-wide initiative.

-Case in point: Based on our 2021 research, nearly half of all automation builders work outside of IT.
+Case in point: Nearly half of all automation builders work outside of IT.